Frederick Thornhill

 Frederick Thornhill (25 September 1846 – 23 July 1876) was an English cricketer who played first-class cricket for Derbyshire in 1876.

-Thornhill was born in Beeston, Nottinghamshire, the son of Richard Thornhill and his wife Eliza Reynolds and became an engine stoker for the Midland Railway.
+Thornhill was born in Beeston, Nottinghamshire, the son of Richard Thornhill (1817-1896) and his wife Eliza Reynolds (1824-1907) and became an engine stoker and later a guard for the Midland Railway.
 He took part in a cricket match playing for Birmingham in 1866.
 He made a single appearance for Derbyshire in the 1876 season, against Lancashire in June, when he mode no score in either innings.

 Just over a month later, Thornhill died at the age of 29 at Toton Sidings, the largest marshalling yards of the Midland Railway.

-Thornhill married Elizabeth Bywater in 1867.
+Thornhill married Elizabeth Bywater on 19 November 1867 in St John the Baptist Church, Beeston.
+They had the following children: